-So when we recently had the chance to visit Iceland again we jumped at it.
+So when we recently had the chance to revisit Iceland we jumped at it.
 Iceland is a land full of natural, raw, and untouched beauty.
 It’s a place that doesn’t even look real, which is probably why so many movies have been filmed there in recent years.

 To make the most out of a trip to Iceland and getting to these rugged destinations, I suggest camping Iceland’s ring road.
 A road trip to Iceland is the perfect way to get to know the land.
 Here are a few tips to help with your planning and preparation.

-If you want to do any extensive Iceland camping and sightseeing you need to rent a vehicle.
+If you want to do any extensive Iceland camping and sightseeing you need to rent a car.
 The glory of camping Iceland’s ring road is the ability to explore and spend some time in nature.
 This freedom is lost on a group tour of the Golden Circle or Ring Road.

 We suggest you rent a campervan with Happy Campers, that is how we camped around Iceland in comfort.
 It will save you from the hassle and cost of booking hotels individually or having to set up a tent every night.
-If you want to travel with a Happy Campers van like we did (and you should!) make sure to read our full review.
+If you want to travel with a Happy Campers van as we did (and you should!) make sure to read our full review.
 You can easily book using this link, but make sure to book well in advance during high season.

 Our campervan from Happy Campers was perfect for what we wanted out of our trip.
 It provided great freedom and comfort at a reasonably affordable cost.
 A campervan will serve as your transportation, accommodation, and kitchen for your trip to Iceland – which is pretty much all you need.